dec32/ajemi/README.md

 ## Customize

-You can customize the appearance of the input method by editing the content of `%APPDATA%/Ajemi/conf.toml`.
+You can customize the appearance and behavior of the input method by editing the content of `%APPDATA%/Ajemi/conf.toml`.
+Here's a template for the configuration file:

 ```Toml
 [font]